Black Holes, Information and the Universal Coefficient Theorem: 4. Black Holes and the unitarity problem

 and expressing $\phi$ and $p_{\omega}$ in terms of $f_{\omega'}$ and $f_{\omega'}^{*}$ one can obtain

 and the invariant becomes

 It is worthwhile noticing that the coefficients can be expressed as

 The discussion up to this point is unsurprising.
 The calculation of the coefficients above can be used in order to derive the average number of created particles observed at later times.
 However the exact form in which the previous calculations are being performed does not take the fact into account that the topology as encoded by cohomology groups changes when a black hole forms.
-In order to show this one has to recall the abstract formulation of the bracket notation used in the previous chapter.
-While the curvature of spacetime is correctly taken into account in the previous discussion, there are certain modifications required for the pairing operations used above to be isomorphically translated from the language of flat or curved spacetime to the language of spacetime with a horizon.
-I remind the reader here the mathematical definition of a topology: Let $X$ be a non-empty space.
-A collection $\tau$ of subsets of $X$ is said to be a topology on X if \begin{itemize} \item X and the empty set belong to $\tau$ \item the union of any (finite or infinite) number of sets in $\tau$ belongs to $\tau$ \item the intersection of any two sets in $\tau$ belongs to $\tau$ \end{itemize} In this case the pair $(X,\tau)$ is called a topological space.
-It is important to notice that there are several possible choices of topologies over a space.
-One possible choice would be to consider any two points joined together in a subset for a specific topology if they can be connected by light in both directions.
-The space made up of low density dust before the formation of a black hole has every point connected in such a topology.
-Once a horizon forms the topology defined in the above way changes.
-Moreover, after the horizon is formed, any topology that, prior to the formation of the horizon, connected two points on different sides of what is now the horizon, must change in order to consider the new situation.

-Because of this, each of the constructions defined above has to be redefined.
-Consider first the conserved scalar product over the field space:

-Such a scalar product depends on the topology of the field space at least at the level of the second cohomology.
-The two fields appearing in the above inner product are solutions of the wave equation.
-Their form is correct and needs no modification when a topology change occurs.
-However, the general pairing of such fields in the context of a non-trivial topology must take into account the universal coefficient theorem.
-In this way, a sampling of the field space is needed.
-This sampling requires a form of triangulation.
-In order to show the basic ideas one needs several definitions.
-First one has to define a (geometric) q-simplex $\Delta^{q}$ as

-Here, $q$ represents the dimension of the simplex.
-The face maps are functions relating consecutive dimensions of the simplex
+Moreover, it is not clear that the coefficient groups in the associated cohomology are good enough to take into account the new topology.
+While the curvature of spacetime is correctly taken into account in the previous discussion, there are certain modifications required for the pairings to be isomorphically translated from the language of flat or curved spacetime to the language of spacetime with a horizon.